Di-Diana-AJ-1103/internet-speed-test/README.md

 ## Project Overview

-This project converts a Python CLI application into a Windows `.exe` executable that tests internet speed.
+This project converts a Python CLI application into a Windows `.exe` executable which assesses internet speed.

 The application measures:
 - Ping (ms)
 - Download speed (Mbps)
 - Upload speed (Mbps)

-The script is packaged into a `.exe` executable file using PyInstaller.
+The script is made into a `.exe` executable file using PyInstaller.
-CI/CD automation is set up with GitHub Actions to build and release new versions automatically.
+CI/CD automation has been implemented to automatically build and release new versions.

 ## Features